Heart Kent: Breakfast shows over the years

-From 2000, James Heming was the lead presenter of the Morning Zoo following the departure of Neil Francis.
+From 2000, James Heming was the lead presenter of the Morning Zoo following the departure of Neil Francis, who left to join the line-up of 95.8 Capital FM in London.
 The last Morning Zoo was broadcast on Friday 22 December 2006.
 The breakfast show was rebranded "James and Ali in the morning" at the beginning of 2007.

-From May 2008, it was known as "James Heming in the morning", following Ali Wheeler's departure from the station to have her first child.
-From November 2008 to December 2010, James had a new co host - Gemma Shepherd - and the show became known as "Invicta FM Breakfast with James and Gemma" and subsequently as "Heart Breakfast with James and Gemma".
+From May 2008, the show became known as "James Heming in the Morning", following Ali Wheeler's departure from the station to have her first child, Charlie.
+From November 2008 to December 2010, James had a new co-host, Gemma Shepherd, and the show became known as "Invicta FM Breakfast with James and Gemma" and subsequently as "Heart Breakfast with James and Gemma".

-James gained Charlie O'Brien as his new co host on 21 January, and their new show started on 24 January 2011.
-O'Brien left Heart on Christmas Eve 2014 and was replaced by Becky Ives.
-Both Hemming and Ives left Heart Kent on 24 May 2019, one week before the station ceased all local programming.
+James gained Charlie O'Brien on 24 January 2011.
+O'Brien left Heart on Christmas Eve 2014 and was replaced by Becky Ives at the start of 2015.
+Both Heming and Ives left Heart Kent on 24 May 2019, one week before the station ceased all local programming.